Chanakya-Raam/ReadTheDocs/docs/position_tracker_basic_category.rst

 Position Tracker Basic Category
 =====================

-This section contains all endpoints related to the management of Battery Packs.
+This section contains all endpoints related to the management of Position Tracker Basic.

 .. toctree::
    :maxdepth: 1